//Treehouse Protocol

 3

-The protocol targets institutional fixed-income integration (Aave, Compound) in 2026, which could introduce systemic risk if DOR rates are used as pricing benchmarks across major lending protocols.
+The protocol targets institutional fixed-income integration with major lending protocols, which could introduce systemic risk if DOR rates are used as pricing benchmarks across major lending protocols.

 4